Jamy-L/Handheld-Multi-Frame-Super-Resolution/README.md

  The original paper can be found [here](https://sites.google.com/view/handheld-super-res/), whereas our publication detailing the implementation is available on [IPOL](https://www.ipol.im/pub/pre/460).
 In this companion publication, we fill the implementation blanks of the original SIGGRAPH paper, and disclose many details to actually implement the method.
  Note that our Numba-based implementation is not as fast as that of Google.
 It is mainly for scientific and educational purpose, with a special care given to make the code as readable and understandable as possible, and was not optimized to minimize the execution time or the memory usage as in an industrial context.
 Yet, on high-end consumer grade GPUs (NVIDIA RTX 3090 GPU), a 12MP burst of 20 images is expected to generate a 48MP image within less than 4 seconds (without counting Numba's just-in-time compilation), which is enough for running comparisons, or being the base of a faster implementation.

  We hope this code and the details in the IPOL publication will help the image processing and computational photography communities, and foster new top-of-the-line super-resolution approaches.
 Please find below two examples of demosaicking and super-resolution from a real raw burst from [this repository](https://github.com/goutamgmb/deep-rep).
+We used the post-processing approach of this [repo](https://github.com/teboli/fast_two_stage_psf_correction) to remove the remaining optical aberrations on the following examples.

 ![image](https://user-images.githubusercontent.com/46826148/212689891-603e0502-c817-4623-9134-3e7522c72680.png)
 ![image](https://user-images.githubusercontent.com/46826148/212690127-eb18b00b-5457-44b6-9e27-7f9f88159f4a.png)